-The conclusion that grammar correction is ineffective can be reached on the basis of purely practical considerations.
+The conclusion that grammar correction is ineffective can be reached on the basis of purely practical basis.
 For a particular instance of grammar correction to be effective, a large number of requirements must be met; if any one of them is left unsatisfied, it will render the correction ineffective.
 There are many requirements for success and many things that can go wrong during the process (Woods, 1989).

-First, the teacher must realize that a mistake has been made.
-The well-known problems involved in proof-reading show that this step cannot be taken for granted.
-Indeed, Cohen and Cavalcanti (1990), in their study of feedback in L2 writing classes, observed many cases in which teachers failed to notice errors.
-And for teachers who are not native speakers of the target language, obvious additional problems arise.
+First of all, the teacher must know that a mistake has been made.
+This step cannot be taken for granted.
+Indeed, Cohen and Cavalcanti (1990) observed that teachers failed to notice error and for teachers who are not native speakers of the target language, obvious additional problems arise.

-If teachers do recognize an error, they still may not have a good understanding of the correct use- questions regarding grammar can be very difficult, even for experts and someone who speaks or writes English well does not necessarily understand the principles involved.
-Indeed, the grammar explanations given to students (even if teachers are experts in grammar) often have only a limited relation to the actual grammar of English, simply because no one knows what that grammar really looks like.
+If teachers fail to recognize an error, this means that they still not have a good understanding of the correct use.
+Grammar can be very difficult even for experts and someone who speaks or writes English well does not necessarily understand the principles involved.
 The best understanding of grammar which is available now is provided by current linguistic theories.
-But even the best theories are extremely incomplete, are constantly changing (even in fundamental ways), and are in many respects inconsistent with one another.
-It follows that the grammar explanations given to students have only a limited and uncertain connection to actual English grammar.
+But even the best theories are extremely incomplete, are constantly changing, and are in many respects inconsistent with one another.

 Thus, teachers may well know that an error has occurred but not know exactly why it is an error.
 If they do understand it well, they might still be unable to give a good explanation; problems that need explaining are often very complex.
-Even if capable of explaining the problem well, they still might fail to do so; busy teachers grading large number of written assignments have serious problems with time and patience, problems that can easily affect the quality of their comments.
+In addition, busy teachers grading large number of written assignments have serious problems with time and patience, problems that can easily affect the quality of their comments.
 Cohen and Robbins (1976) and Zamel (1985), in fact, found serious problems regarding the quality of teachers' written responses to L2 compositions.

 Even if teachers express the principles clearly, students may well fail to understand the explanation.
-This failure could occur for a number of reasons, one being that the explanations "fails to connect", because the teacher does not know why the student made this particular mistake, what was going on in the student's head that led to the error.
-And a learner who understands a comment- well enough even to rewrite the composition correctly- may not grasp the general principle involved and therefore may repeat the error later in other contexts (Leki, 1990).
+A learner who understands a comment- well enough even to rewrite the composition correctly- may not grasp the general principle involved and therefore may repeat the error later in other contexts (Leki, 1990).

-These theoretical possibilities are supposed by evidence, cited by Knoblauch and Brannon (1981), Cohen (1987), Moxley (1989), and Leki (1990) that even L1 students often do not understand the correction they receive.
-The work of Hayes and Daiker (1984) is especially interesting, in that it involved corrections by a teacher who was reported to be doing everything right, according to current theory.
+These theoretical possibilities are supported by evidence, cited by Knoblauch and Brannon (1981), Cohen (1987), Moxley (1989), and Leki (1990).
+They found that even L1 students often do not understand the correction they receive.
 Thus problems in understanding corrections appear general for L1 classes.
 And one would expect them to be no less general and no less serious for L2 students.

 If students understand, they are likely to forget the new knowledge rather quickly, especially if the explanation is complex and especially if this is only one of many errors for which they are receiving correction.
 This problem is compounded by the fact that, according to research findings, L2 teachers are generally not consistent or systematic in their correction (Cohen & Robbins, 1976; Zamel, 1985).
 This should not be surprising; it is extremely difficult for a busy teacher to be consistent and systematic, especially if dealing with many students and with many different mistakes.
 This inconsistency naturally makes it harder for students to understand and remember corrections.

-There is yet another way in which the correction process can fail.
-Even if the teacher does give a good explanation and the student can deal with it, they may not be sufficiently motivated to do so; dealing with the teacher's corrections is not fun and is often not easy either, especially if there are many of them.
+Moreover, students may not be sufficiently motivated to do so; dealing with the teacher's corrections is not fun and is often not easy either, especially if there are many of them.
 In fact, some studies cited by Cohen (1987) concluded that L1 students often pay no attention to corrections.
-And, even if sufficiently motivated to look at and figure out the corrections, they may not be motivated enough to think about them in future writing.
+Even if they were sufficiently motivated to look at and figure out the corrections, they may not be motivated to do that in the future.